 logkeyword; multiple options can be separated by a comma or space.

-pass in log (all, to pflog1) on $ext_if inet proto tcp to $ext_if port 22 keep state
+pass in log (all, to pflog1) on egress inet proto tcp to egress port 22

 To view the log file:

-NOTE: When examining the logs, special care should be taken with tcpdump's verbose protocol decoding (activated via the -v command line option).
-Tcpdump's protocol decoders do not have a perfect security history.
+-vcommand line option). tcpdump's protocol decoders do not have a perfect security history.
 At least in theory, a delayed attack could be possible via the partial packet payloads recorded by the logging device.
 It is recommended practice to move the log files off of the firewall machine before examining them in this way.

 Additional care should also be taken to secure access to the logs.
 By default, pflogd will record 160 bytes of the packet in the log file.
-Access to the logs could provide partial access to sensitive packet payloads (like telnet(1) or ftp(1) usernames and passwords).
+Access to the logs could provide partial access to sensitive packet payloads.

 In addition to using the standard tcpdump(8) filter rules, the tcpdump filter language has been extended for reading pflogd output:

 on int- packet passed through the interface int.

 ruleset name- the ruleset/anchor that the packet was matched in.